voidpuls/Games2.0v/README.md

+<h1>WARNING: This repo is not maintained.
+To see the actual repo, go to GitLab: https://gitlab.com/SipSup3314/shadow-games</h1>

 # Shadow's Games

 This project has a license, so don't try copying it.
 You can fork it and give credit without claiming it's yours.
 Self-hosting and hosting providers are OK ***WITH CREDIT AND LICENSE***.
 Also, all games here are not mine, so you can have them.